 Translating employee morale to money

 “You can correlate the Mood KPI with any key number in your organization like orders, sales, projects… This way you can monetize each point your employee mood goes up or down.“

 “I could never have imagined that all of this would appear just from pressing a button… Talk about creating value!”

 How much money does your company loose for every point of mood KPI you drop?
 Interested in employee morale and productivity?
-Get 1 Daily Pulse for free and improve your workplace!
+Get 1 Celpax for free and improve your workplace!